 A Note from the Author

-I wrestled with how to share my story.
-Would I choose to bear it all and be brave?
-Or would I choose the path with less potential risk but potentially help fewer people?
-This book is not written for the faint of heart.
+This book is not for the faint of heart.
 From the first few pages, I write about deep traumas.
-It took me some time to trust my gut, be brave, and honestly tell my story of what it felt like to be a teen, woken up in the middle of the early morning and being physically transported and dropped off at a program.
+It took me some time to trust my gut, be brave, and honestly tell my story of what it felt like to be a teen who was woken up in the middle of the early morning, physically transported, and dropped off at a program.

-Writing my story as a memoir would mean everyone will know who I am deeply, to my core, or at least who I was as a heartbroken teenager searching for love and validation.
-Nobody would know I was broken if I wrote it as a fictional story.
+Writing my story as a memoir means everyone will know who I am deeply, to my core, or at least who I was as a heartbroken teenager searching for love and validation.

-As a therapist, I practice the narrative approach because I feel our stories, or at least the ones we tell ourselves, directly impact our view of the world.
+Writing my story cloaked as a work of fiction would be easier, but as a therapist, I practice with a narrative approach.
+Our stories, or at least the ones we tell ourselves, directly impact our view of the world.

 “Every day, I woke up at the residential treatment facility, wondering, ‘Is this it?
 Am I Changed?’
 It took me eleven months to graduate, and in those eleven months, I share week-by-week vignettes of vulnerable and intimate stories that stand alone and feel packed with punches but strewn together written in real-time and a first-person narrative; it was my goal to bring the reader along the whole experience with me.”